naimam/FOODHUNT/README.md

 - Python:
 - yelp.py:
   - C0301: Line too long, this was disabled because we needed the URL's for the restaurants but it thought it was too long.

 - app.py:
   - E0237: Required to make login session limited
   - W0613: Ignored because React route is being used

-  - "no-undef": "off",
-  - "linebreak-style": "off",
-  - "react/destructuring-assignment": "off",
-  - "react/prop-types": "off",
-  - "func-names": "off",
-  - "no-unused-expressions": "off"

 Eslint:
 - Eslint: